hspitzer2/bike_itours/notes.md

   how will user use this app
-    welcome, tree of choises, send to selcted page, give more details return to list or exit program
+    welcome, tree of choises, send to selcted page, give more details return to list or exit program problems to adjust: when user gives you a wrong number;